 Considering buying a foreclosed home?

 On the plus side, the pre-foreclosure stage is generally a good time to buy.
-Because the loan has only been in default a short time, the owners are probably still maintaining the home in good condition.
+If the loan has only been in default a short time, the owners are probably still maintaining the home in good condition.

 Default notices generally give the owner a few months to bring the loan up to date, this gives prospective buyers time to do their homework on the house.
 This includes gathering data on the home’s fair market value, which can be done by accessing county auditor information and sales of comparable houses in the neighborhood.
 If you are working directly with the owner, you can also hire a home inspector to perform a comprehensive inspection of the property.